iambowcreek/ABC_Technologies/README.md

 •	Configured K8S cloud on Jenkins
 •	Created my Ansible Playbook to deploy ABC Technologies Artifacts to K8S – deployment and service
 •	Updated my Jenkinsfile to execute Ansible Playbook to deploy my containerised application to K8S server.
+•	Installed Prometheus and Grafana on Server B to monitor the Kubernetes cluster